-How Communication Works in the Gut
+How Communication Works in the Gut?

 The gut is so genius, that it can function completely on its own if it needed to.
 It has its own nervous system known as the enteric nervous system that responds to stimulus, like the food you are eating and pressure from volume of the food.
 It understands the messages because it has endocrine receptors2, yes that’s right, endocrine is another word for HORMONES.
 These receptors take in the stimulus from what you are eating to help you go about your day in a healthy way.

-The only problem is in irritable bowel syndrome, there is likely an issue with these receptors not working so well and this causes issues.
+The only problem is that in irritable bowel syndrome, there is likely an issue with these receptors not working so well and this causes issues.

-Why Food Irritates your Irritable Bowel Syndrome
+Why Food Irritates your Irritable Bowel Syndrome?

 If you’ve been dealing with irritable bowel syndrome, you are one of the 14-20% of the world’s population that may blame it on the following foods: